 1. Review your document for formatting requirements

-Some maps, plans, and surveys may have additional requirements.
+- Some maps, plats, and surveys may have additional requirements.
 View the requirements checklists here.

 2. Review fees

-Recording costs are set by state law and vary based on document type and number of pages.
-Please see the fee schedule for a complete list of recording fees.
+- Recording costs are set by state law and vary based on document type and number of pages.
+Please see the current fee schedule and the upcoming fee schedule (Effective January 1, 2024) for a complete list of recording fees.

-Payment methods accepted: Check, money order, or cashier's check.
+Payment methods accepted: Check, money order, Visa, or Mastercard.

 If your document requires excise tax review, you must visit the Treasurer’s Office Excise Tax counter first.
 Then visit the Recording Division counter to record your document.